lblod/delta-consumer-single-graph-maintainer/README.md

 A function with signature `dispatch(lib, data)` should be exported.
 The documentation states:
 ```
  * @param { mu, muAuthSudo } lib - The provided libraries from the host service.
- * @param { changeSets: { deleteTermObjects, insertTermObjects } } data - The fetched changes sets, which objects of serialized Terms
+ * @param { termObjectChangeSets: { deletes, inserts } } data - The fetched changes sets, which objects of serialized Terms
  *          [ {
  *              graph: "<http://foo>",
  *              subject: "<http://bar>",